Export Fresh Produce to the UK Market

 2

-Assessment
+Assessment and Fit

 We review your certifications, quality standards, packing capability and export capacity.
-We are thorough but straightforward — the assessment is designed to set the relationship up for success, not to create unnecessary barriers
+We are thorough but straightforward — the assessment is designed to set the relationship up for success, not to create unnecessary barriers.

 3